joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ## File Storage:

-For storing the files, I will storing the encrypted files in it’s own directory.
+For storing the files, I will store the encrypted files in a directory set by the user.
 The directory will be managed using a tree structure, where the root folder contains folders for each file, with the name of every folder and file being encrypted, as otherwise anyone can see the name of your file.

 The encryption method I will use AES 128 bit, as it will slightly compromise security over using 256 bit, however it will be faster to decrypt files for use, giving the user a better experience, however I might add an option to use 256 in the settings if the user needs more security over performance.
 For the encryption key, the key will be set up every time a new vault is created (this includes first starting the program).
 It will tell the user to enter the new key, and then from that moment forwards in that vault, that key will remain the same, and will be used every time a file is encrypted/decrypted in the vault.

 The key will have to be hashed if I send it over Bluetooth, as it may get intercepted, and it is also a good idea to hash it on the computer program as well, as if someone somehow manages to get the key, it will not be the user’s original input, so if the user uses it for something else, their other accounts will be fine.